-Reason #3: Filtered Clicks are not included in your Total Clicks and Unique Clicks.
+Reason #3: Flagged Clicks are not included in your Total Clicks and Unique Clicks.

 By default, ClickMagick detects clicks from search engine spiders, anti-virus programs, ad networks, and other automated processes that send clicks to your links but aren't real clicks from real users.

-Instead, these clicks are added to the FC (Filtered Clicks) column of the link or rotator, and you can always view these by clicking on the number in the FC column.
+Instead, these clicks are added to the FC (Flagged Clicks) column of the link or rotator, and you can always view these by clicking on the number in the FC column.

-Keep in mind that while the click counts are filtered from the TC and UC counts, the clicks themselves are not filtered in any way and are processed like any other click sent to your link or rotator URLs.
+Keep in mind that while the click counts are separated from the TC and UC counts, the clicks themselves are processed just like any other click sent to your link or rotator URLs.

 (If you're selling solo ads and don't want these automated clicks being sent to your subscribers, you'll want to "block" these clicks in your rotator's Advanced Settings.)

-Because filtered clicks are not added to the TC column, this means that the TC column does NOT show the total number of clicks that the link or rotator received - it shows the total number of "real" clicks received while the FC column shows the number of "filtered" or "fake" clicks received.
+Because flagged clicks are not added to the TC column, this means that the TC column does NOT show the total number of clicks that the link or rotator received - it shows the total number of "real" clicks received while the FC column shows the number of "flagged" - and often fake - clicks received.

 If you're sending clicks, remember that not only are you sending the clicks totaled in the TC column, you are also sending the clicks in the FC column.